How Important Is Your Website To You?

 If you’re a contractor, you need to realize that a website isn’t an expensive luxury or a dumb endeavor — it’s an affordable, fundamental tool that every company needs.

-A website is the anchor for your marketing.
+A website is the anchor for "ALL" your marketing.

 - Before you print a business card or spend a penny on advertising, you need to start marketing by building a website.

 - A website will act as an anchor for all of your advertising efforts.
 All business details, product information and promotions should live on your website first.
 Then, you can create marketing materials that fall in line with your domain name, which will drive customers to your website for additional information.

 - A website sells your services online, 24 hours a day, 7 days a week, 365 days a year.
 It never sleeps.
 That is a powerful salesman.
 When do you research things you want?
 When do your customers?
 Mid night when you can’t sleep?
 Six in the morning while drinking your coffee?
 A website is there when your customers want it.